Project Management Techniques

 The course is applicable to all industrial sectors (not just technical projects).

-This course is a comprehensive and practical introduction to Project Management.
+The course is a comprehensive and practical introduction to Project Management.
 The content and delivery is applicable to all industrial sectors (not just technical projects).
 The content is based on the Project Management Body of Knowledge (PMBOK©) which is administered by the Project Management Institute (PMI) in the USA.
-The PMBOK is a worldwide recognised professional standard for the practice of Project Management.
+The PMBOK is a worldwide recognise professional standard for the practice of Project Management.
 The course is aimed at those involved in a wide range of projects.
 Participants come from a broad range of sectors and backgrounds and are typically involved in the planning, control and execution of project work in the broadest sense.
 The course is applicable to all industrial sectors (not just technical projects).
-Lectures are combined with case studies, workshops, simulations and practical projects.
-Course delegates complete various assignments in the class, as project teams and individual assignments.
-There are also hands-on computer practical sessions which will be used to instruct participants in the key areas of project planning and control.

 Mechanical, Biomedical & Manufacturing Eng